Danny Glover: 1985–2000: Breakthrough and acclaim

+2001–present: Established actor

+Glover was featured in the Wes Anderson directed 2001 film The Royal Tenenbaums, also starring Gwyneth Paltrow, Anjelica Huston, Ben Stiller and Owen Wilson.

 In 2004, he appeared in the low-budget horror film Saw as Detective David Tapp.
 In 2005, Glover and Joslyn Barnes announced plans to make No FEAR, a film about Dr. Marsha Coleman-Adebayo's experience.
 Coleman-Adebayo won a 2000 jury trial against the US Environmental Protection Agency (EPA).
-The jury found the EPA guilty of violating the civil rights of Coleman-Adebayo on the basis of race, sex, color, and a hostile work environment, under the Civil Rights Act of 1964.
-Coleman-Adebayo was terminated shortly after she revealed the environmental and human disaster taking place in the Brits, South Africa, vanadium mines.
+The jury found the EPA guilty of violating the civil rights of Coleman-Adebayo on the basis of race, sex, color and a hostile work environment, under the Civil Rights Act of 1964.
+Coleman-Adebayo was terminated shortly after she revealed the environmental and human disaster taking place in the Brits, South Africa vanadium mines.
 Her experience inspired the passage of the Notification and Federal Employee Anti-discrimination and Retaliation Act of 2002 (No-FEAR Act).
 As of 2013 the No Fear title has not appeared but The Marsha Coleman-Adebayo Story was announced as the next major project of No Fear Media Productions.

-Glover portrayed David Keaton in the film The Exonerated—a real-life story of Keaton's experience of being arrested, jailed, and then freed from death row.
+Glover portrayed David Keaton in the television film The Exonerated (2005)—a real-life story of Keaton's experience of being arrested, jailed, and then freed from death row.
+In 2006, he voiced Miles, an elderly mule, in the animated film Barnyard, and played Marty Madison in the musical Dreamgirls.
+In 2007, he played Colonel Isaac Johnson in the action thriller Shooter.

-In 2009, Glover performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
+In 2009, Glover performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
+He also had recurring roles on the shows ER and Brothers & Sisters.

-Glover played President Wilson, the President of the United States in 2012, a disaster film directed by Roland Emmerich and released in theaters November 13, 2009.
-In 2010, Glover participated in a Spanish film called I Want to Be a Soldier.
+Glover played President Thomas Wilson, the President of the United States in 2012, a disaster film directed by Roland Emmerich and released in theaters November 13, 2009.
+In 2010, Glover participated in the black comedy film Death at a Funeral, and a Spanish film called I Want to Be a Soldier.
 In 2012, he starred in the film Donovan's Echo.

 Glover co-starred in the science fiction comedy film Sorry to Bother You, which was released in theaters on July 6, 2018.

-Planned directorial debut
+He also appeared in the film The Last Black Man in San Francisco (2019).
+In December 2019, he played Milo Walker in the action comedy film Jumanji: The Next Level starring Dwayne Johnson, Kevin Hart, Jack Black and Karen Gillan.

+Glover played Mark Walker in the indie drama film The Drummer (2020).
+He appeared in an episode of the ABC sitcom Black-ish (2014–2022) as Uncle Norman in 2020.
+He played Jerry in the comedy American Dreamer (2022).
+He played Cooper in the romantic drama Press Play (2022).
+He played Santa Claus in the Disney+ original movie The Naught Nine (2023).
+He played Michael Tedeschi in the film Double Soul (2023).